-Despite this setback in our lifetime this IDP still reflects our vision for the long-term development of the Municipality with special attention on critical developmental issues and internal transformation needs, reviewable annually we are still deliberating on best possible ways to address the current set up with existing practices of powers and functions which have financially handicapped this district municipality.

-We will continue to implement the austerity measures as approved by the Council and to re-examine some of its policies and practices as resources come under extreme pressure.
+While we are still deliberating on best possible ways to address the current set up with existing practices of powers and functions which have financially handicapped this district municipality, we continue to implement the austerity measures as approved by the Council and to re-examine some of its policies and practices as resources come under extreme pressure.
 It is further unavoidable to look at alternative sources of revenue in order to make our Municipality sustainable.